 DataFest is sponsored by the American Statistical Association and is hosted by several universities across the country during the months of April and May.
 As a hosting institution and as participants, we agree not to share the source of the data set or mention it in any publicity about the event (including social media) until after all DataFest competitions are complete.
 So, shhh!!
 We appreciate your help in keeping the name of the source of the data set a secret, so please do not mention the source when Tweeting, posting on Facebook, or in any other form of communication.

-Mentors will be available throughout the event to help, and we encourage you to take advantage of their expertise.
+Mentors will be available throughout the event, and we encourage you to take advantage of their expertise.
 Feel free to ask anything.
 This is not an exam, but a collaborative competition.
 Do not expect the mentors to write code for you or do data management, etc. They are there to help point you in the right direction, but you're responsible for getting there on your own.

 Judging/Presentation of Work

-Your team will present their findings on Sunday.
+Your team will present your insights on Sunday.
 All team members must be present, but not all team members need to actually speak (given time constraints).
 Presentations are limited to 4 minutes, with 1 minute for questions from the judges.
 The time limit will be strictly enforced.
 You may use up to 3 content slides (with a fourth slide that includes your title, team name, and the names of your team members).

-After the competition begins you will be emailed information on how to upload your final presentation.
+After the competition begins, you will be emailed information on how to upload your final presentation.
 To be considered for judging, your presentation must be uploaded by noon on Sunday.
 Slides can be created in any program you choose, but must be uploaded in PDF format.

 We encourage you to participate in the pre-event workshops, especially if you have not worked with large data sets before.
 Typical DataFest data sets contain several GBs of data.
-You will likely not be able to open the entire data set in Excel.
+You will likely not be able to open the data set in Excel.